What the Canadian ELD mandate mean for carriers crossing the US/Canada border

 There are a few other differences that operators and drivers should familiarize themselves with –

 In Canada there is a strict 75km daily limit for personal conveyance.
 ELDs will automatically work this out for a driver.
 If they go further than the 75km in a day, the ELD will switch into driving status automatically.

 Drivers crossing the border into the US should be informed on US personal conveyance laws and the differences that may occur there – some laws that may be legal in the US will not be the same in Canada.

 At a roadside inspection, an inspector may ask for logs to be emailed to them.
 In Canada the inspector will provide an email address for the logs to be sent to, while in the USA the email address is already programmed into the ELD.
-Local transfer options such as Bluetooth or USB are available on some ELD solutions so drivers should be aware of how to use this where applicable.

 Want to know more?
 Contact us today to see how Coretex can deliver the Canadian ELD solution that you need.